Assigning access rules for tables in Managed Service for Trino

 ids,names, orname_regexp. -

-columns: List of rules defining user access to table columns.
+columns: List of rules restricting user access to table columns.
 Each rule contains the requiredQueuing DurationandFunction Init Durationparameters, and the optionalmaskparameter.name: Column name.access: Access to the column:ALL: Access allowed.NONE: Access not allowed.

 mask: SQL expression to mask the column.
 When reading, user will get the expression result instead of this column's value.
 The SQL expression type must match the type of the masked column.
 If themaskparameter is not set or contains an empty string, the column will not be masked.

-If no access rule is specified for a table column, the column will be open for access.
+If no rule is defined for the column, users will have unrestricted access.

 -